-which was organized in 1866.
+which was organized in 1968.
 In its application for OCPC funding, it has represented as follows:

-- ➤ In its most recent fiscal year (ending 6/30/16) it had gross revenues of \$2.3 million and operating expenses of \$2.2 million; - ➤ Its available reserves or endowment are not less than \$500,000; - ➤ It has the capacity to repay the Loan or pay for the purchase of power, as applicable; - > It is not in default on any material obligation; and - It owns the building where the Renewable Energy Facility will be installed.
+- ➤ In the fiscal year ending 6/30/17 it had gross revenues of \$7,443,532 and operating expenses of 6,880,105; - > It reports no unallocated reserves or endowment; - It has the capacity to repay the Loan or pay for the purchase of power, as applicable; - ➤ It is not in default on any material obligation; and - It owns the building where the Renewable Energy Facility will be installed.